Makerere University Library: Makerere University Library Information System

 The library is in the process of digitizing its collection for access through its online public access catalog.
 This electronic database will replace its print indexes.
 The project also includes digitizing photographs and scanning archival material to make the rare collection more accessible.

 Uganda Scholarly Digital Library

 Makerere University is an institutional repository which collects, organizes and allows retrieval of scholarly articles and books, theses and dissertations, conference proceedings and technical reports in an electronic format.
 The library uses DSpace technology to work in conjunction with the Open Archives Initiative.
 All researchers can submit content and copyright is according to either the publishing body or the content owner.

 The depository contains an approximate 2.000 titles, over 2,382 sound recordings and 1,907 files of print materials.
 The digital library has undergone various challenges; including copyright issues, inadequate skills, low bandwidth, out of date equipment and inadequate funding.

+World Library Day

+The World Library Day has been celebrated internationally in different parts of the World since 1897.
+In Uganda, the Library Day was first celebrated at Makerere University Library on 22 May 2009.
+The second Library Day was celebrated on 23 May 2010.
+Since then, it has become an annual event.
+The aim of this special day is to draw attention of the policy makers, administrators, Library users and all stakeholders to the role of the Library in the functions of the University and beyond.
+As an academic library, the theme of Makerere University Library day focuses on Academia because its primary role is to provide access to information resources in support of study, teaching and research.